MicrosoftDocs/entra-docs/docs/fundamentals/how-to-manage-user-profile-info.md

 ms.service: active-directory
 ms.subservice: fundamentals
 ms.topic: how-to
-ms.date: 01/03/2024
+ms.date: 02/07/2024
 ms.author: sarahlipsey
 ms.reviewer: jeffsta

 # Customer intent: As an IT admin, I need to understand the information contained in the user profile and settings so that I can properly create and manage users in my organization.

 ---
-# Add or update a user's profile information and settings
+# Add or update a user's profile information and settings in the Microsoft Entra admin center

+The user profile is the digital representation of a user's identity that should, where possible, reflect how the user wants to be represented.
+The user profile appears in several places across the Microsoft suite, including Outlook, Teams, Windows, and others.
+Identity information that appears across these tools is sourced from the user profile.

 A user's profile information and settings can be managed on an individual basis and for all users in your directory.
 When you look at these settings together, you can see how permissions, restrictions, and other connections work together.

-This article covers how to add user profile information, such as a profile picture and job-specific information.
+This article covers how to add user profile information, such as a profile picture and job title.
 You can also choose to allow users to connect their LinkedIn accounts or restrict access to the Microsoft Entra administration portal.
-Some settings may be managed in more than one area.
-For more information about adding new users, see [How to add or delete users in Microsoft Entra ID](./add-users.md).
+Some settings may be managed in more than one area, such as the uploading [Organizational data in Microsoft 365](/viva/organizational-data).

 ## Prerequisites